-It is estimated that 50% of all products on supermarket shelves contain palm oil, including food, cosmetics and pharmaceuticals.
+About 50 percent of all products on supermarket shelves feature palm oil.
+This includes food, cosmetics, and pharmaceuticals.
 While some palm oil is made sustainably and doesn’t put places like Leuser at risk, a significant amount is illegal and contributes to intensive rainforest destruction.

 Consumers make a choice with every purchase about the type of future they are supporting.
 Many vegans consider their lifestyle as an ethical choice against suffering which expands further than diet, and often includes the boycotting of palm oil.